Divyasnj/hr_interview/hr.md

 ### “What technologies will I be working with initially?”
 ### “What learning or training opportunities do you provide for freshers?”
 ### “How do you measure success for someone in this role?”

+### “My life goal is to become a skilled and impactful software engineer who builds scalable and meaningful solutions.
+I want to continuously learn new technologies, grow into leadership roles over time, and contribute to projects that create real-world impact.”